recursyoru/claude-code-iam-bypass/README.md

 ## Summary

 Claude Code v2.0.42 contains a boundary-dependent access control issue where IAM deny rules are not enforced for file operations outside the project root directory.
-The documented IAM permission priority (Deny > Allow > Ask) is not enforced when operations target resources outside the project root directory.
+The documented IAM permission priority (Deny > Ask > Allow) is not enforced when operations target resources outside the project root directory.

 ## Environment